lankaukk/where_is_my_beer_project/README.md

-# TODO

-1. Welcome user
-2. User chooses state
-3. List breweries in that state with phone number and address.

 # WhereIsMyBeer

 Welcome to the Where Is My Beer Gem!
-Here, you can search through an API of breweries in the US, find one in your state, and get their contact information.
+Here, you can search through an API of breweries in the US, find one in your zip code, and get their contact information.
 You'll have your beer in no time!

 ## Installation